Jonty Jenner: Career

 In 2014 he played in the 2014 ICC World Cricket League Division Four tournament.
-He was selected in the Jersey squad for the 2015 ICC World Twenty20 Qualifier tournament and the 2016 ICC World Cricket League Division Four matches held in Los Angeles.
+Jenner was a member of the Jersey squad for the 2015 ICC World Twenty20 Qualifier tournament and for the 2016 ICC World Cricket League Division Four matches held in Los Angeles.

-He made his first-class debut for Sussex against South Africa A on 14 June 2017.
+He made his first-class debut for Sussex against South Africa A on 14 June 2017, scoring 68 in his only innings.

 In April 2018, he was named in Jersey's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In August 2018, he was named in Jersey's squad for the 2018–19 ICC World Twenty20 Europe Qualifier tournament in the Netherlands.

 In May 2019, he was named in Jersey's squad for the 2019 T20 Inter-Insular Cup against Guernsey.
 He made his Twenty20 International (T20I) debut for Jersey against Guernsey on 31 May 2019.
 The same month, he was named in Jersey's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.

 In September 2019, he was named in Jersey's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He was the leading run-scorer for Jersey in the tournament, with 170 runs in six matches.
 In November 2019, he was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Jersey against Uganda, on 2 December 2019.

 In October 2021, Jenner was named in Jersey's T20I squad for the Regional Final of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.
+His personal tournament highlight was scoring 96 not out off 66 balls, including 11 fours and two sixes, against Denmark in the final match as the islanders' won the competition.